 These and other black boys are not troublemakers, criminals or shiftless black men in training.
 They are not an invisible group.
 They are individuals with gifts, talents and promising futures.
 They are sons, brothers, nephews, and grandsons.

 I know all of their parents.
 So, I can say with certainty that if I were the mother of a black boy, I would want the same thing their parents want for them.
-It is the same thing I want for my daughters.
+It is the same thing write my essay I want for my daughters.
 I want them to grow up and be law-abiding citizens, strong men and women of God who are fulfilling God’s will for their lives.
 Tragically, Trayvon Martin will never have the opportunity.